S.Africas Zulus To Crown New King As Succession Row Rages - UrduPoint

 S.Africa's Zulus To Crown New King As Succession Row Rages

-Johannesburg, (UrduPoint / Pakistan Point News - 19th Aug, 2022 ) :South Africa's largest ethnic group, the Zulus, will on Saturday crown a new king following a year of feuding over who should ascend to the throne of the country's most influential traditional monarchy.
+Nongoma, South Africa, (UrduPoint / Pakistan Point News - 20th Aug, 2022 ) :South Africa's largest ethnic group, the Zulus, will on Saturday crown a new king following a year of feuding over who should ascend to the throne of the country's most influential traditional monarchy.

 Misuzulu Zulu, 47, is set to succeed his father, Goodwill Zwelithini, who died in March last year after 50 years in charge.